mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ```

-### Use NLB on Ingress Controller (optional?)
+### Use NLB on Ingress Controller (optional? yes)

-> `4.11.0-fc.0` still install Classic LB.
-This option will force to use NLB by default
+> The `4.11.0-fc.0` still installing Classic LB.
+This option will force to use the NLB by default.

+> Optional as the intention is to validate the default IPI behavior.
+NLB is nice to have by default, should be tested either.

 Reference: https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-network-customizations.html#nw-aws-nlb-new-cluster_installing-aws-network-customizations

-Is it possible to specify the subnet when creating the ingress controller?
+- Create the IngressController manifest to use NLB by default
 ```bash
 cat <<EOF > manifests/cluster-ingress-default-ingresscontroller.yaml
 apiVersion: operator.openshift.io/v1